 How they help:

 ADHD coaches’ rates generally fall between $50 and $125 an hour.
 The rates for psychologists and other therapists who specialize in ADHD are usually higher—$100 to $200 an hour.
 But therapists are more likely to be covered, at least in part, by insurance.
-Also, if you, your coach, or therapist want to start with a thorough psychological or psychoeducational assessment, that can easily cost anywhere from several hundred dollars to more than $1,000, depending on who’s doing it and where you live.
+Also, if you, your coach, or your therapist wants to start with a thorough psychological or psychoeducational assessment, that can easily cost anywhere from several hundred dollars to more than $1,000, depending on who’s doing it and where you live.
 Those assessments are sometimes partly covered by insurance.

 What to look for:

 When choosing a coach or therapist, ask how long they’ve worked in the field, their educational background (a background in psychology is often helpful), and their training.
-It’s also a good ideas to interview at least two or three candidates to find someone who seems like a good match for your child’s age, personality, and issues.
+It’s also a good idea to interview at least two or three candidates to find someone who seems like a good match for your child’s age, personality, and issues.

 More good things to know or do: